FrancescoBorzi/PvPstats/README.md

 - [CMaNGOS with WOTLK (3.x.x game version)](https://github.com/CMaNGOS/mangos-wotlk)
 - [CMaNGOS with TBC     (2.x.x game version)](https://github.com/CMaNGOS/mangos-tbc)
 - [CMaNGOS with Classic   (1.x.x game version)](https://github.com/CMaNGOS/mangos-classic)
+- All other server applications based on those listed above (if they are updated).

 But since this is a free and open source project, you are more than welcome to fork it and adapt to different emulator or game version.